anson10/anson10/README.md

 Right now, I'm deep into Deep Learning, building models that actually solve real problems — not just pass benchmarks.
 I'm also experimenting with robotics using Julia, ROS, and anything else that breaks and teaches me something in the process.

-Coding isn’t just a skill for me — it’s how I build stuff I wish existed.
-If a project involves sensors, motion, or predictions, I'm all in.

 ---

 ## 🎓 Education